Zaher Fallahi, Tax Attorney, CPA; 2016 Year-End Tax Planning

 The amount of losses from an S corporation or an LLC you can deduct is limited to your basis (your capital adjusted for earnings, drawls, etc.) in each entity.

-Tax Tip: The above-mentioned losses are suspended and not deductible.
+Tax Tip: The above-mentioned losses are temporarily suspended and not deductible.

-Tax Tip: You may purchase any necessary business equipment before January 1, 2015 and use up to $25,000 as section 179 expenses.
+Tax Tip: You may purchase any necessary business equipment before January 1, 2017 and use up to $500,000 for the year 2016.
+The deduction is limited to $25,000 for California. at real property

-All charges made to your credit cards before January 1, 2015 to pay business expenses may be deducted as 2014 deductible in 2014, although the payments may be made in 2015.
-In addition, all checks written and dated in 2014, but cashed in 2015 regarding 2014 tax related item can be deducted in 2014 tax year.
+All charges made to your credit cards before January 1, 2017 to pay business expenses may be deducted as 2016 expenses, although the payments may be made in 2017.
+In addition, all checks written and dated in 2016, but cashed in 2017 regarding 2016 tax related item can be deducted as 2016 tax year expenses.

-a).
-You expect to owe at least $1,000 in tax for 2014, after subtracting your withholding and refundable credits.
+a) You expect to owe at least $1,000 in tax for 2016, after subtracting your withholding and refundable credits.

 Note.
 The above percentages may be different if you are a farmer, fisherman or higher income taxpayer.

 Tax Tip.
 The purpose of making estimated tax payments is to avoid underpayment and late payment penalties and interest.
-The 2014 estimates are of particular importance because of the following factors:
+The 2016 estimates taxes must take into consideration the following factors:

 In addition, preparation of quarterly financial statements for business would be instrumental in calculating accurate estimated taxes.

-Tax Tip: Consult with your estate planning attorney whether an A-B trust is still suitable to you particular situation.
+Tax Tip: Consult a estate planning attorney whether an A-B or QTIP trust is still suitable to you particular situation.